ESA Vice President-Elect

 Any International Branch member in good standing may stand for office and can self-nominate.
 The presidential line is a three-year commitment.

-The Secretary takes and keeps the minutes of all meetings of the Branch and of the Governing Board and performs such other duties as are prescribed by the Governing Board.
+The Treasurer is the financial officer of the Branch, shall have oversight of all accounts, securities, property, and records of the Branch; and shall perform such other duties as are prescribed by the Governing Board.
 Governing Board members participate in monthly conference calls and one in-person meeting held during the ESA Annual Meeting.

-Any MUVE Section member in good standing may stand for office and can self-nominate.
-The Treasurer agree to serve a three-year term.
+Any International Branch member in good standing may stand for office and can self-nominate.
+The Treasurer serves a three-year term and can be reelected one time.

 MUVE Section Vice President-Elect